How can a company be liquidated in Poland?

 only by following the regulations of the Freedom of Business Act and the Polish Act on Business Law.

 may vary, from reaching the conclusion that the company has achieved its purposes or that is no longer viable for the future projects, to the litigation cases in Poland

 due to the violation of law or bankruptcy.

 What are the steps for company liquidation in Poland?

 The process of company liquidation begins with the evaluation of the assets and debts which the company has encountered.
 This evaluation is made by the company’s accountants.
 At the same time, they have the responsibility to prepare the financial statements and close any accounting books of the company.
 After evaluating the assets and the liabilities, no later than 15 days from the decision of liquidation, the accountants must elaborate a report of these assets called balance sheet.
 This balance sheet will be presented by the liquidator in front of the general meeting of the shareholders.

 The unexpected additional costs will be covered from a fund specially opened for these actions.

 During the meeting where the decision of liquidation is taken, a company representative is appointed in order to take all the necessary actions to facilitate the liquidation process.
-The duties of the Board of Managers are taken by this liquidator but no action unrelated strictly to the process of liquidation can be taken by it.
+The duties of the Board of Managers are given to this liquidator but no action unrelated strictly to the process of liquidation can be taken by him.

 Besides this, all the known creditors must be announced in written regarding the beginning of the liquidation process.
 In the notification are also presented the conditions of claiming the credits and the maximum day when these requests can be deposited.